JJ/granada-off/text/geekery.md

 and you can still buy the exhibition catalog in the gift shop.
 And his ashes were eventually buried in the
-[vault of illustrious Granadians](https://www.flickr.com/photos/landahlauts/5553336175), very  inaugurated in 2012 with his burial.
+[vault of illustrious Granadians](https://www.flickr.com/photos/landahlauts/5553336175), inaugurated in 2012 with his burial.
+Nothing is known about what happened to his collection of 2500 skulls, which he used in an early attempt at big data collection.
+It will probably be gathering dust in the basement of some college.

-But let us ride the LAC to go back to the big science museum brother, and as you get out it, you can proceed to the so-named "Rotonda del Helicóptero", or "Helicopter roundabout", which you cannot miss since there is a helicopter there, set up on a rotating axis that makes it look this and that way, depending on wind and ground vibration.
+You can ride the bus from the cementery to the city, or just walk downhill, proceeding to the popularly named "Rotonda del Helicóptero", or "Helicopter roundabout", which you cannot miss since there is a helicopter there, set up on a rotating axis that makes it look this and that way, depending on wind and ground vibration.
 It is placed on the way to the [Armilla air base, wing 78 of the Spanish Air Force](http://www.ejercitodelaire.mde.es/ea/pag?idDoc=D7BBF2E4EBCB7EE6C12570DD00429F4B&idRef=1C4723CC4E4142DCC125745900266B6D), precisely the wing that flew it until not so long ago, well into this millenium.
 This is mainly a training wing but also houses the [patrulla ASPA](http://patrullaaspa.defensa.gob.es/es/index.html), a helicopter aerobatics team that features the new Eurocopter, one of just half a dozen in the world.
 However, there are only a few scheduled acts if you want to watch them.

 >I remember to spend the time of boring classes during the 80s
 >watching the Bucker 131 biplanes sputtering in the sky, in front of